SNodeC/snode.c/README.md

        Run daemon under specific group permissions
 ```

-- Persistent options can be stored in the configuration file by appending `-w` on the command line.
+- Persistent options can be stored in a configuration file by appending `-w` on the command line.
-- Non-persistent options are never stored in the configuration file.
+- Non-persistent options are never stored in a configuration file.

-#### Instance Configuration
+### Instance Configuration

-Each named `SocketServer` and `SocketClient` instance get their specific set of command line options accessible by specifying the name of the instance on the command line.
+Each named *SocketServer* and *SocketClient* instance get their specific set of command line options accessible by specifying the name of the instance on the command line.

-Thus, for instance if the `EchoServer` instance is created using and instance name as argument to the server instance constructor like for example
+Thus, for instance if the `EchoServer` instance is created using and instance name as argument to the constructor like for example

 ```cpp
 EchoServer echoServer("echo"); // Create named server instance